 Get a Free Initial Evaluation of Your Legal Claim

 We specialize in catastrophic physical and wrongful death cases.
 Our law firm handles a significant number of catastrophic injuries and traumatic brain injuries.
-To find out if you should file a claim for personal injury damages, your next step is to schedule a free consultation with an experienced injury attorney.
-At The Law Offices of M. Cleary, we provide a free evaluation.
-We invest in a proper investigation and expertise of your case in order to establish the liability of the parties and recover your well-deserved financial compensation.
+To find out if you should file a claim for personal injury damages, your next step is to schedule a free consultation with our experienced injury attorney.

 We are ready to present a case in court whenever necessary.
 As a result, we've obtained significant settlements and jury verdicts that compensate clients for their expenses, lost income, pain and suffering, and other costs of a serious injury.